 In furtherance of the Company's commitment to diversity at the Board level, the Board has adopted a diversity policy (the "Diversity Policy").
-The Diversity Policy emphasizes the Company's belief in diversity and the potential for diversity in the composition of the Board and senior management of the Company, to advance the best interests of the Company.
-In this context, diversity may encompass a variety of dimensions (including, among other things, diversity in business experience, professional expertise, personal skills and perspectives, as well as gender, geography, age, race and ethnicity), the relative importance of which may change from time to time.
+The Diversity Policy emphasizes the Company's belief in diversity and the potential for diversity in the composition of the Board and senior management of the Company, to advance the best interests of the Company and to promote an inclusive work environment which embraces, values and respects individuals of all characteristics.
+In this context, diversity may encompass a variety of dimensions (including, among other things, diversity in business and other professional expertise, experience, gender, geography, age, race and ethnicity), the relative importance of which may change from time to time.